Priyanka Chopra Invites Anupam Kher To Jonas Brothers’ Concert; The Latter Shares Video & Thanks Her

 To this, Priyanka replied with a heart emoticon.
 Anupam even posted an Insta story with Priyanka's mother, Madhu Chopra.

 The concert was happening in New York's Madison Square Gardens.
 Anupam has been in the US for a few months now, on business.
 But he has also been taking time off to enjoy the country.
-We have seen him hang out with Rishi Kapoor and Neetu Kapoor in New York, where Rishi is has been undergoing treatment for cancer.
+We have seen him hang out with Rishi Kapoor and Neetu Kapoor in New York, where Rishi has been undergoing treatment for cancer.

-On the work front, for Anupam, he was last seen in 'One Day: Justice Delivered', a crime-thriller which also stars Esha Gupta, Kumud Mishra and Anusmriti Sarkar.
-Priyanka, on the other hand, is all geared up for her the release of her next, The Sky Is Pink, which also stars Farhan Akhtar and Zaira Wasim.
-Directed by Shonali Bose, the film is set to premiere at the Toronto International Film Festival in October.
+On the work front, for Anupam, he was last seen in 'One Day: Justice Delivered', a crime-thriller that also starred Esha Gupta, Kumud Mishra and Anusmriti Sarkar.
+Priyanka, on the other hand, is all geared up for the release of her next, The Sky Is Pink, which also stars Farhan Akhtar and Zaira Wasim.
+Directed by Shonali Bose, the film is set to premiere at the Toronto International Film Festival in September.

 MOST READ: Lisa Ray Comes Out In Support Of Bangalore Artist Who Accuses Saaho Makers Of Plagiarism